tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to all pilots* involved in the training with all the aforementioned details

-### Upon issuing an exam token
+### Upon issuing or re-issuing an exam token
-* When a pilot's record is marked with the "Token issued" check-mark:
+* When a pilot's record is marked with the "Token issued" or "Token re-issued" check-mark:
 * A notification email is sent *to the pilot*, advising them they can now sit their theoretical test and giving them instructions on how to access and log into the test system (currently ATSimTest)